-- 9.1 In conclusion, the principal arboricultural features within the site can be retained and adequately protected during development activities. - 9.2 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained.
+- 9.1 In conclusion, the principal arboricultural features within the site can be retained and adequately protected during development activities. - 9.2 No significant or important shrubs will be lost to facilitate the proposed scheme. - 9.3 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained.